eigentaylor/eigentaylor.github.io/_previews/2026-06-06-leader-rule.md

 1. Optimizing for getting an outcome that is better than or equal to what you expect, which is achieved by the leader rule.
 2. Optimizing for getting any outcome that is acceptable, which is achieved by [the honest ballot](../av-stratproof){:target="_blank"}.

-Laslier's contribution to this conversation is an honest truth that your single vote is unlikely to be decisive, but that doesn't mean you shouldn't vote strategically.
+Laslier's contribution to this conversation is an honest truth that your single vote is unlikely to be decisive, but that doesn't mean you can't vote strategically.
 By applying the leader rule, you are doing your best to move the election towards the best outcome for you, and the magic is that many people doing this together leads to a more majoritarian outcome.

 In the end, strategy boils down to drawing a line of acceptability.
 The leader rule is a simple, intuitive, and powerful heuristic for how to draw that line in a way that maximizes your influence on the election outcome.
 It also has some nice theoretical properties, such as electing the Condorcet winner at equilibrium.

 Strategy, I argue, is not a bug of Approval voting, but rather a feature that can lead to more majoritarian outcomes.
+The paradox here is striking: by acting strategically with imperfect information, voters do not degrade, but improve the electoral outcome.
+Individual self-interest, when channeled through the leader rule, naturally aligns with the collective good.
+This is a rare property in voting systems, and it suggests that Approval voting, far from being a naive or vulnerable method, is remarkably robust to human behavior.
+The leader rule shows us that even (or especially) when voters are savvy enough to think strategically, Approval naturally produces outcomes that the electorate, as a whole, prefers.
+That is a [system worth taking seriously](../approval-only){:target="_blank"}.

 ## Appendix